achimgaedke/python-dirmagic/doc/api_docs.rst

 Generic criteria can be combined using the operators ``&``, ``|`` and negated with ``~``.
-Most generic criteria can be used within :py:class:`AnyMatchCriterion` or :py:class:`AllMatchCriterion` to build up complex criteria on many entries matched by name.
+Most generic criteria can be used within :py:class:`dirmagic.pattern_criteria.AnyMatchCriterion` or :py:class:`dirmagic.pattern_criteria.AllMatchCriterion` to build up complex criteria on many entries matched by name.

 .. automodule:: dirmagic.generic_criteria
     :members: